Foto del docente

 Research

-Agent-based complex system simulation – MAS represent a new paradigm for simulation of complex systems such as biosystems, social systems, etc, promoting the integration of traditional top-down approaches based on mathematical models with bottom-up computational approaches.
+Agent-based complex system simulation.
+MAS represent today the main paradigm for simulation of complex systems such as biosystems, social systems, etc, promoting the integration of traditional top-down approaches based on mathematical models with bottom-up computational approaches.